4-H Club Chartering

 All required 4-H chartering paperwork is due by December 1st.

-For questions regarding the 4-H Chartering process, your club’s status or additional information on requirements, please contact your county WVU Extension Service.
+For questions regarding the 4-H Chartering process, your club’s status or additional information on requirements, please contact your county WVU Extension office.